Laminate Countertop Renewal

 But that was before we priced a new countertop—$1,400.
 For that much, we could buy a new refrigerator and dishwasher!
 Plus, I’d heard horror stories about countertop removal sometimes damaging the base cabinets beneath the counter (not to mention the tile backsplash, a feature of our kitchen we were determined to preserve).

 So instead of replacing it, I decided to try my hand at re-coating the plastic laminate.
 Several experiments on scrap material later, I settled upon a non-yellowing, clear acrylic.
-A small eight-ounce can of Polycrylic by Minwax ($6) was enough to make my 30 square feet of countertop appear new again.
-Here’s how I did it:
+A small eight-ounce can of Polycrylic by Minwax (which you can buy on Amazon) was enough to make my 30 square feet of countertop appear new again.

-Minwax Polycrylic is available in several sheens.
+Clear coats like Minwax Polycrylic are available in several sheens.
 I chose clear satin; the application marks are less visible than with semi- or high-gloss.